-This course is an orientation to the culinary arts curriculum and objectives.
-The student will be introduced to the basic components of the culinary arts, such as preparation, presentation and product analysis.
-Emphasis on the use, care, identification of tools and equipment along with recipe interpretation will be explored.
-Frequent cooking experiences are a major component, combined with safety, sanitation, evaluation and decision making to create the knowledge base necessary for success in the higher level culinary arts courses.
+Students will be introduced to the fundamental culinary arts skills required in food preparation, presentation and product analysis.
+Frequent lab cooking experiences are a required major component which will parallel coursework.
+Emphasis is placed on safety, sanitation, proper use of tools and equipment along with recipe interpretation.
+Also stressed is the mastery of foundational skills including communication, decision making and teamwork to create the knowledge base necessary for success in the higher level culinary arts courses.